Should My Child Get the COVID-19 Vaccine?

 Watch this video to learn more how mRNA vaccines work.

 Some children with pre-existing conditions like diabetes, IBD or other autoimmune diseases, or those who are taking medications that compromise their immune system, might be at higher risk of complications from COVID-19 infection.
 The COVID-19 vaccines that have been approved for use cannot cause COVID-19, even in those with weak immune systems.
-Therefore, individuals with immune-compromising conditions can get the COVID-19 vaccine, as long as they do not have a severe allergy to a vaccine component (i.e., one that causes anaphylaxis or requires medical intervention).
+Therefore, individuals with immune-compromising conditions should get the COVID-19 vaccine, as long as they do not have a severe allergy to a vaccine component (i.e., one that causes anaphylaxis or requires medical intervention).

 We encourage you to talk to your child’s medical specialist to discuss individual risks and benefits and determine whether your child should receive the vaccine.